Courses

 REL 0016 Introduction to Islam.
 Islam in its many facets.
 Pre-Islamic Arabia, the Prophet, the Qur'an, the prophetic traditions, tradition and customs, law, theology, major denominations, philosophy, and mysticism.
 Formerly REL 0048.

 REL 0018 Introduction to Judaism.
-(Cross-listed as JS 34.)
+(Cross-listed as HEB 70 and JS 34.)
 Judaism as a diverse textual tradition and lived religion, with a focus on beliefs, ethics, and rituals.
 Contemporary Jewish communities from a global perspective; Hebrew Bible; rabbinic literature; medieval and modern theology and mysticism; social forms, law, and practice.
 Formerly REL 0034.

 REL 0020 Introduction to Yiddish Culture.
 (Cross-listed as JS 65.).
 An examination of the roots of East European Jewish culture, beginning with a 6000-year survey of the religions of Abraham; a brief examination of the origins of Judaism, the evolution of Christianity and Islam; the historic migration of the Jewish people from Asia to Western Europe and eventually to Czarist Russia; the rise and fall of Yiddish literature; the end of the Shtetl world; and the American experience.
 Readings include Sholom Aleichem, Sholem Asch, I. B. Singer, Bernard Malamud, and Phillip Roth.
 Stress on universal cultural patterns and similarities of ethnic experience.
 Formerly REL 0065.